zhouxiao-coder/test_docs/README.rst

 Prepare the Training Data
 -----------------

 A PaddlePaddle job usually loads the training data by implementing a Python data provider.
 A data provider is a Python function which is called by PaddlePaddel trainer program, so it could adapt to any data format.
-We can write data provider to read from a local filesystem, HDFS, databases, S3 or almost anywhere.
-In this example, our data provider synthesize the training data by sampling from the line :math:`Y=2X + 0.3`.
+We can write data provider to read from a local file system, HDFS, databases, S3 or almost anywhere.
+In this example, our data provider synthesizes the training data by sampling from the line :math:`Y=2X + 0.3`.

     .. code-block:: python